carpentry-org/time/README.md

 ## Usage

 This library exports one important datatype, `Datetime`.
+It is meant to be a low friction datatype; this means that it should be relatively easy to create, modify, and convert to other types!

 ```clojure
 (load "time.carp")